-Now, you don’t have to be a mathematician to realise that there are a substantial percentage of men who are not yet convinced or indeed, may be against gender equality in sport.
+Now, you don’t have to be a mathematician to realise that there is a substantial percentage of men who are not yet convinced or indeed, may be against gender equality in sport.
 But you would also note that there are weirdly contradictory numbers in that data set, ie: 86.9% of men know they have a role to play in creating gender equality.
 Perplexing, but also consistent with what we already know about the complex and contradictory views that Australia has about women, work and leadership.

 Perhaps male disengagement from the debate and action about gender inequality is caused by and causing differences in, the ways that men perceive gender inequality to women?
 Put simply, if you ask a man about gender inequality and then ask a woman, you are highly likely to receive inconsistent responses about what constitutes gender (in)equality.
-Perhaps these differences, and how the differences and debate is managed, is what is perpetuating men’s disengagement from the issue?
+Perhaps these differences, and how the differences and debate are managed, is what is perpetuating men’s disengagement from the issue?
 Perhaps men are fearful of treading into territory that they see as the domain of women?
 Perhaps men are simply disinterested?
 Perhaps men do not want to relinquish the unearned privilege and power that society has awarded them with?

 Getting Men on Board

 Irrespective of why men are not (currently) engaging, I remain passionately committed to solving the thorny issue of the lack of women in sport and business leadership.
 I am engaging with men to try to understand then eliminate, the barriers to them not being involved in and actively working towards gender equality.
 After all, there is not a shadow of a doubt in my mind that gender equality initiatives will benefit men.
 There is also not a shadow of a doubt in my mind that gender inequality is not just a women’s issue.